RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 if you are a motivated person who exists near a place of crisis, there is usually a way for you to use your resources and your body to improve the situation a little.

-However, when it comes to artificial, human-owned systems like for-profit social media, this is not the case.
+However, when it comes to artificial, human-created systems like for-profit social media, this is not the case.
 If we use Sir Pratchett's analogy, it's as if each person at the party is blindfolded, and must rely on the network itself for their picture of what's going on.
 Since the network's